claudiahalip/claudiahalip.github.io/_posts/2020-05-31-a_good_plan_is_a_good_project.markdown

 ---
 layout: post
-title:      "A Good Plan is a Good Project "
+title:      "A Good Plan is a Good Project"
 date:       2020-05-31 14:01:04 -0400
 permalink:  a_good_plan_is_a_good_project
 ---

-May 31, 2020

-     I’ve never thought that I would create a CLI project all by myself.
+**     I’ve never thought that I would create a CLI project all by myself.

 At the begging of CLI project week and after 2 weeks of learning the Ruby language I found myself in the position that I didn’t know where to start or how.

  I’ve decided to use an API for my project, one of the requirements was to  provide access to data for a web page.
 I new I needed some gems:   Net::HTTP to build HTTP user_agent.
 This will also require “uri” so you don’t need to require it separately and JSON  to parse the string I obtained by calling GET method.